North Korean hackers are working with Eastern European cybercriminals: report

 Kremez said that the TrickBot operators were likely renting out its services to the North Koreans, or perhaps working on a commission basis.

-The judgment was seconded by Assaf Dahan of Boston-based Cybereason, which is publishing its own, separate report on Trickbot’s operations Wednesday.
-He reviewed SentilOne’s research and said its conclusions were credible, adding that he was certain that the cybercriminals knew that they were dealing with the North Korean government.
+The judgment was seconded by Assaf Dahan of Boston-based Cybereason, which is publishing its own, separate report here on Trickbot's operations Wednesday.
+He reviewed SentinelOne's research and said its conclusions were credible, adding that he was certain that the cybercriminals knew that they were dealing with the North Korean government.

 “Whether they care or not is a different thing,” he said.